 I impressed him with my knowledge of the time shortly after the President was buried when a group of Catholic school children accidentally extinguished the flame with holy water.

-Although we weren’t there in time to watch the guard changing, we did get to see a wreath laying ceremony.
-On such a bitter cold day the seriousness of the ceremony was palpable.
+Although we weren’t there in time to watch the guard changing, we did get to see a wreath-laying ceremony.
+On such a bitterly cold day the seriousness of the ceremony was palpable.
 Not a sound came from the crowd of onlookers – just the wind and crisp notes from the bugler’s horn as he played taps.
 Simply amazing.

 Moving from the tomb we strolled the grounds surrounding the amphitheater and discovered the grave of Audie Murphy.
 I took a moment to explain to my son that Audie Murphy was one of the most decorated and famous soldiers of WWII.
 I also made a mental note to find the movie of his life when we got home.

 Finally, our sojourn took us to Arlington House.
 The majestic home perched high on a hill gazing down on the Potomac River and the city of Washington, D.C.
 The view is spectacular.

 The home that Robert E. Lee and his wife Mary Anna Custis Lee loved so dearly is open to tourists.
 It was during the Civil War the grounds of the home became a military cemetery.
 The Confederate General who could not take up his sword against his beloved Virginia never returned to Arlington House after the war.